h3nryh3nry/keszr/README.md

 Want to contribute?
 Technologies used:
  - IntelXDK as IDE
  - Ionic.js with Cordova
+ - Angularjs (as part of ionic stack)

 As for now, the project is in the "proof-of-concept" stage.
-Therefore, the best IMO way to contribute is to send ideas of features, rather than merge requests.
+Therefore, the best IMO way to contribute is to send ideas of features.
+I'd be also happy to accept any valuable merge requests (I am not a _angularjs_ or _ionic_ hacker_ yet).

+### What works?
+ - online leafletjs map

 [opencaching.pl]: <http://www.opencaching.pl>
 [ionicons.com]: <http://www.ionicons.com>